 This is a homely environment where table and floor activities intermingle with time for physical activities where independence and self-motivation are encouraged.

-Swimming, Irish dancing, Modern Dance and Stretch-n-Grow classes start as soon as the children join the Junior Montessori group.
+Swimming, Drama and Stretch-n-Grow classes start as soon as the children join the Junior Montessori group.

 Now that they are big girls and boys, lunch is served in adult form and the children use real cutlery and drink their milk and water from a toughened glass.